-7.1.2.1 Bearing
+7.1.2.1 Bearing and lubrication

-The bearing of the driving spindle is maintenance-free.
-The groove ball bearing is designed for a service life of approx. 24,000 hours under normal operating conditions.
+The driving spindle is borne on a maintenance-free, grease-lubricated groove ball bearing.

+The groove ball bearing of the screw pumps is designed for a service life of approx. 24,000 hours under normal operating conditions.

 The actual service life may be reduced due to intermittent operation, high temperature, low viscosity, poorly lubricating fluids and the like.
 We therefore recommend checking the running noises and temperature in the bearing area at regular intervals.

-If scraping or rattling noises are heard compared to the normal humming, or if excessive temperature rises are detected, this indicates impending bearing damage, and the ball bearing should be replaced as soon as possible.
+If scraping or rattling noises are heard compared to the normal humming, or if excessive temperature rises are detected, this indicates impending bearing damage, and the groove ball bearing should be replaced as soon as possible.